ajv-validator/ajv/README.md

 ## Some packages using Ajv

-- [webpack](https://github.com/webpack/webpack) - a module bundler.
-Its main purpose is to bundle JavaScript files for usage in a browser
 - [jsonscript-js](https://github.com/JSONScript/jsonscript-js) - the interpreter for [JSONScript](http://www.jsonscript.org) - scripted processing of existing endpoints and services
 - [osprey-method-handler](https://github.com/mulesoft-labs/osprey-method-handler) - Express middleware for validating requests and responses based on a RAML method object, used in [osprey](https://github.com/mulesoft/osprey) - validating API proxy generated from a RAML definition
 - [har-validator](https://github.com/ahmadnassri/har-validator) - HTTP Archive (HAR) validator